steven2358/kmbox/README.md

 Option 2: [fork the toolbox on GitHub](https://github.com/steven2358/kafbox), push your change to a named branch, then send me a pull request.

-Do include at least one "demo" file for each algorithm.
+Include at least one "demo" file for each algorithm.

 Changelog